Vernon Decatur Stephens

 In 1946, he briefly jumped to the Mexican League, but was brought back after only a few days.
 Jack Fournier was one of the people who went down to get him.
 Other players who jumped and stayed longer were suspended by Major League Baseball, but Stephens continued to play in the majors.

-Stephens died unexpectedly of a heart attack at the young age of 48 and was buried at Long Beach's Forest Lawn Memorial Park.
+Stephens died from a heart attack suffered while lifting a piece of machinery at the young age of 48 and was buried at Long Beach's Forest Lawn Memorial Park.

 Stephens' biography reveals a number of interesting facts.
 Stephens played American Legion Baseball with Bob Lemon.
 Vern also played basketball and swam in high school, and attributed his upper body strength to all the swimming.
 He got good grades in high school.

 He was in the minors from 1938-1941, leading a couple of leagues in RBI.
 Along with his knee injury, Stephens' eyesight was declining in the later years of his major league career.
 After his playing days he worked for several companies in sales and became a top amateur golfer.

 He had a reputation as a drinker who liked the nightlife, but some think that the reputation was overblown and belies the fact that his supposed lifestyle didn't keep him from posting great numbers.